ISpotHate/API/ADDMODEL.md

-To add your own model to the code, first go to [SETUP.md](SETUP.md).
+To add your own model to the code, first go to [SETUP.md](SETUP.md) to host the fastAPI endpoint.

 Once the project is running locally (or hosted on your platform of choice), host your Machine Learning model on Huggingface.